Florida case brings attention to insurance claim litigation issues

 Importance of legal counsel

 This case provides an example of the importance of legal counsel during insurance disputes.
 It shows how in addition to determining if a claim is covered by a policy, various additional legal issues need to be taken into consideration – including venue.
-As a result, it is wise for those facing insurance disputes to contact an experienced insurance claims attorney.
+As a result, it is wise for those facing insurance disputes to contact an experienced insurance claims attorney in Florida.
 This legal professional will advocate for your rights, working to better ensure a more favorable outcome.